Ola157/Silent-Auction-App/README.md

 ## How It Works

 The program loops, collecting name/bid pairs into a dictionary.
-After each entry it “clears” the screen by printing blank lines so the next bidder can’t see previous inputs.
+After each entry it clears the screen using os.system("cls") on Windows or os.system("clear") on macOS/Linux, so the next bidder can’t see previous inputs.
 When the user indicates there are no more bidders, the `find_highest_bider` function scans the dictionary to find the maximum bid and announces the winner.

 Key steps: